rthalley/dnspython/README.md

 	UDP IXFR is now supported.

-	The wire format parser now has a 'one_rr_per_rrset' mode, which suppresses the usual coalescing of all RRs of a given type into a single RRset.
+	The wire format parser now has a `one_rr_per_rrset` mode, which suppresses the usual coalescing of all RRs of a given type into a single RRset.

 	Various helpful DNSSEC-related constants are now defined.

-	The resolver's query() method now has an optional 'source' parameter, allowing the source IP address to be specified.
+	The resolver's `query()` method now has an optional `source` parameter, allowing the source IP address to be specified.

 Bugs fixed since 1.6.0:

 	On Windows, the resolver set the domain incorrectly.

 	DS RR parsing only allowed one Base64 chunk.

 	TSIG validation didn't always use absolute names.

-	NSEC.to_text() only printed the last window.
+	`NSEC.to_text()` only printed the last window.

 	We did not canonicalize IPv6 addresses before comparing them; we would thus treat equivalent but different textual forms, e.g.